Close

 How much pain can I expect after a Belt Lipectomy?

-It is important to know that everyone has a different experience after surgery from negligible pain to significant discomfort.
+It is important to know that everyone has a different experience after surgery from moderate pain to significant discomfort.
 You may experience pain localized to the incisions but also nerve pain (shooting pains and burning).
 You will be given pain medication during your hospital stay and for home.

-How many days do I need to be in hospital after a belt lipectomy?
+How many days do I need to be in hospital after a Belt Lipectomy?

 Most patients will spend at least two days in hospital and will be medically fit to return home at this stage, although some may benefit from another day or two in hospital.